 They are much smaller birds than Hen Harriers, but have similar length wings, making them even more buoyant and agile.
 Males are more heavily marked than Hen Harriers, with a dark band on the upper wing, and a series of dark and rufous bands on the underwings.
 Although grey above, they are marked below, giving them a very different impression.
 Females can initially seem very similar to Hen Harrier, although the long, narrow wings should help.
 There are only four visible ‘fingers’ at the wing tips and young birds are a rich rufous colour, likely only to be mistaken for young Pallid Harriers – a rare visitor to the UK.

-Nesting: Unlike Hen Harrier, although Montagu’s Harriers will nest on heathland or marshland, most nest in the UK in arable fields, where they do stand the risk of failing due to agricultural activities such as crop spraying.
+Unlike Hen Harrier, Montagu’s Harriers will nest on heathland or marshland, most nest in the UK in arable fields, where they do stand the risk of failing due to agricultural activities such as crop spraying.

 Number of eggs: 4-5